dashevo/ios-dash-crypto/README.md

 ## License

-ios-dash-core-lib is available under the MIT license.
+ios-dashcore-lib is available under the MIT license.
 See the LICENSE file for more info.